OEAdebayo/skin-project/README.md

 # skin-project
 This repository contains the codes for all the experiments performed in the paper [Machine learning and deep learning approaches for classifying keloid images in the context of malignant and benign skin disorders.](https://www.mdpi.com/2075-4418/15/6/710)

+## About
+The classical approach to diagnose various skin disorders (including keloids) uses dermatoscopy.
+However, this medical device is perceived to be too complex and quite expensive to use.
+We propose a deep learning model using transfer learning to identify non-dermatoscopic (clinical) images of keloids among other benign and malignant skin lesions.

 ## Set up for running locally
 1. Clone the repository by running